11 Original Things To Do in London Alone

 A range of art displayed in an art gallery

-Everyone knows the National Gallery in Trafalgar Square and the Tate Modern as some of the best art galleries in London.
-But, if you’re in London alone, why not take the chance to visit the unique private art galleries?
+Everyone knows the National Gallery in Trafalgar Square and the Tate Modern as two of the must-visit art galleries in London.
+But, if you’re in London alone, why not take the chance to visit unique private art galleries?
 In these small, quiet galleries, you will get a chance to see some really wonderful works of art that often won’t be seen again for decades once they move into private ownership.
-There really are a plethora of these small galleries, like Waddington Custot in Mayfair, Mall Galleries in St James, Thackeray Gallery in Kensington, The ARX in Knightsbridge and The Osborne Studio Gallery in Belgravia.
+There really is a plethora of these small galleries, like Waddington Custot in Mayfair, Mall Galleries in St James, Thackeray Gallery in Kensington, The ARX in Knightsbridge and The Osborne Studio Gallery in Belgravia.

 11. A solo shopping trip.